"The limits can only be found by experiment."

 The popular Marita Liulia Tarot was published in six different formats (touring exhibition, interactive web game, book, deck of cards, mobile-phone application, and performance) in 2000-2004.
 Tarot has been translated into ten different languages.
 Choosing My Religion, an art project about the world’s major religions, had its premiere in 2009 at the Museum of Contemporary Art Kiasma in Helsinki.
 This touring exhibition of 80 artworks has attracted 70,000 visitors.

-In 2011, Liulia was invited to work for two years as the first Artist in Residence on the Aalto AiR programme.
+In 2011, Liulia was invited to work as the first Artist in Residence on the Aalto University.
 She is currently directing a trilogy of dance films titled Dance of Death.
-The first, Return of the Goddess, featuring Virpi Pahkinen, premiere in 2012.
+The first, Return of the Goddess featuring Virpi Pahkinen, premiered 2012 at Helsinki Festival.